 Anthrax is a rare but serious illness caused by a spore-forming bacterium, Bacillus anthracis.
 Anthrax mainly affects livestock and wild game.
 Humans can become infected through direct or indirect contact with sick animals.

 There are four common routes of anthrax infection, each with different signs and symptoms.
-In most cases, symptoms develop within seven days of exposure to the bacteria.
-The one exception is inhalation anthrax.
-After exposure to inhalation anthrax, it may take weeks before symptoms appear.
+In most cases, symptoms develop within six days of exposure to the bacteria.
+However, it's possible for inhalation anthrax symptoms to take more than six weeks to appear.

 A raised, itchy bump resembling an insect bite that quickly develops into a painless sore with a black center